iotaledger/introduction-docs/docs/guides/migration-mechanism.md

-# How the IOTA Chrysalis Phase 2 Token Migration Worked
+# How the IOTA Chrysalis Phase 2 Token Migration Works

 For the transition to Chrysalis Phase 2, the IOTA Foundation had to develop a way for funds to be migrated to the new network.
 The reason a migration mechanism was necessary was because the previous network no longer supported WOTS addresses.